-Natalia Nikitina advises on a wide range of finance transactions, including traditional commercial lending and structured and acquisition finance, as well as asset-based financings and project and pre-export finance.
+Natalia Nikitina is the head of Moscow Debt Finance practice.
+She advises on a wide range of finance transactions, including traditional commercial lending and structured and acquisition finance, as well as asset-based financings and project and pre-export finance.

 Natalia regularly works with a wide range of participants active in the Russian market, who benefit from her commitment to finding made-to-measure fixes, and she seeks innovative ways to secure her clients' interests.
 In addition to her transactional work, Natalia is also a leading figure in numerous important legislative projects, including the pledge law reform and standardized Russian loan agreements for syndicated lending.

 She has worked on many of the major deals in Russia and the CIS, where her experience and knowledge helps her clients to proceed confidently with their transactions.
 She was instrumental in a power plant financing deal which has been described as "creating a Russian project finance template" (Trade Finance Magazine).

 Natalia is also highly respected in the transportation sector, having earned recommendations from both clients and legal benchmark publications.
 She was recently appointed an Executive Member of the prestigious Aviation Working Group's Legal Advisory Panel in recognition of her work with the Russian Federation's ratification of the Cape Town Convention and her dedication to the development of the aviation sector in Russia.
 She has advised on a vast number of aviation finance and leasing transactions, including the first export credit financing of the Sukhoi Superjet aircraft, which paved its way to the western market.

 Landmark restructuring of Mechel

 Representation of VTB Bank on a landmark US$1.7 billion restructuring of Mechel PAO, one of the leading Russian mining and metals companies.

 Representation of a major Russian financial institution in connection with US$580 million financing of acquisition of shares in a Russian energy company in 2019.